fballiano/docker-magento2/README.md

 from now on the var/cache directory should stay empty cause all the caches should be stored in Redis.

 ## Enable Redis for Magento's sessions
-open magento2/app/etc/env.php and replace these lines:
+If you installed Magento via CLI then Redis is already configured, otherwise open magento2/app/etc/env.php and replace these lines:
 ```php
 'session' => [
   'save' => 'files',